leropo00/ml_digital_art/README.md

 This command creates a copy of `.env.example` and names it `.env`, allowing you to configure your environment variables specific to your setup.

+Currenlty the following environment variables are needed:

 ## Project Organization

+The project structure was created from this template:  https://github.com/datalumina/datalumina-project-template.
+Most of the folder are currently empty, the structure of the project may change.

+Currently the following folders are of interest:
+ - notebooks, contains some notebooks, .
+I personally created notebooks at google collab.

+This is the original datalumina project structure

 ```
 ├── LICENSE            <- Open-source license if one is chosen